gsweene2/garrett-mkdocs/docs/index.md

 # Home

 Welcome to Garrett Docs!
-A Collection of developer notes
+A collection of developer notes

 ## Languages